NaturalCycles/scrubber-lib/readme.md

-The `scrubber-lib` supports a `ScrubberConfig` parameter on initialization which is usually defined by clients on a `scrubber configuration file` (YAML or JSON) with multiple `scrubbing profiles` (such as anonymization, pseudo-anonymization, etc).
+The `scrubber-lib` supports a `ScrubberConfig` parameter on initialization which is usually defined by clients on a `scrubber configuration file` (YAML or JSON) with multiple `scrubbing profiles` (such as anonymization, pseudonymization, etc).

 The library applies `scrubber functions` to the given objects.
 It provides some built-in `scrubber functions` while also allowing custom `scrubber functions implementations`.